LineageOS/lineage_wiki/pages/libvirt-qemu.md

     fastboot -s tcp:<IPv4 address that shown on menu header> delete-logical-partition system_ext_b fastboot -s tcp:<IPv4 address that shown on menu header> flash system <path to GSI system.img>
     ```
-6. Reboot to boot menu, proceed with the first option.
+6. Reboot to the boot menu, and proceed with the first option.

 ## Details for advanced users